intel-realsense-extension-for-scratch/public/readme.md

 Intel® RealSense™ Extension for Scratch*
 ==============
 **Hands tracking.
 Gesture recognition.
 Face tracking.
 Face expressions.
 Voice commands.** <br>
-version 1.0

 Intel® RealSense™ Extension for Scratch introduces new and amazing capabilities - all made simple with just a few Scratch blocks

+Please go to our <a href="https://intel-realsense-extension-for-scratch.github.io/">official page</a> for more details and to get started.

 <br>*  Scratch is a project of the Lifelong Kindergarten group of the MIT Media Lab

-Please go to our <a href="https://intel-realsense-extension-for-scratch.github.io/">official page</a> for more details and to get started.

 Team: